mixxxdj/manual/source/chapters/user_interface.rst

    Headphone split cue option

 **Pre/Main Knob**
-  Allows you to control how much of the master output you hear in your headphones.
-It works like a crossfader between the stereo Master and stereo Cueing signal.
-If the knob is set to the left, you only hear the cueing signal, which is the usual position for prelistening tracks.
+  Allows you to control how much of the master output you hear in the :guilabel:`Headphones` output.
+It works like a crossfader between the stereo Master and stereo :term:`PFL` signal.
+If the knob is set to the left, you only hear the PFL signal, which is the usual position for prelistening tracks.

+  This can be used to practice DJing with only one stereo output and a set of either speakers or headphones.

+  Additionally, this can be used to mix in headphones when you cannot hear the speakers connected to the :guilabel:`Master` output and there are no booth monitor speakers.
+Some DJs prefer to use this knob to mix in headphones all the time, but many find it to be a difficult way to play.
+If there is only one set of speakers and no booth monitors, you can avoid the need to mix in headphones by setting up the speakers behind you so both you and your audience can hear them.

   .. note:: Don't forget to activate the :guilabel:`PFL` button on the deck you
             want to listen to in your headphones.